VIC.GOV.AU | Policy and Advisory Library

 • evidence requirements for a disability or developmental delay

-• priority order of placement (when there are insufficient places for all children who seek entry)
+• information about the priority order of placement (when there are insufficient places for all children who seek entry)

 Documentation and other requirements for enrolment in schools also apply to children participating in early education programs, including intake forms, evidence of name and date of birth, and immunisation history.
 Details for children participating in early education programs must be maintained in the CASES21 Student Information Database.

 Intake approval to the early education program falls within the authority of the school principal.
-In line with the school’s intake policy, some intake requests may also require endorsement from a regional director.
+In line with the school’s current intake policy, process or practice, some intake requests may also require endorsement from a regional director.

 Delivery